-6. If the Reporting Hospital utilizes Electronic and Information Technology in the implementation of the Hospital Financial Assistance Application requirements, identify such Electronic and Information Technology so used and the source of such Electronic and Information Technology:

-See attached response

-7. If the Reporting Hospital utilizes Electronic and Information Technology in the implementation of the Presumptive Eligibility Criteria, identify such Electronic and Information Technology so used and the source of such Electronic and Information Technology:

-and mitormation reenhology.

-See attached response

-• • •

-Assistance Report and the docu e undersigned declare and certify that I have examined this Hospital Financial ments attached thereto.
-I further declare and certify that this Hospital Financial ments attached thereto are true and complete.

-Name and Title (CEO or CFO): Douglas D. Welday, Chief Financial Officer

-Signature: Dury/m X M/hhz 6-26-23

-Date: 6-26-23

-•••

-zes Electronic and Information Technology in the implementation of the Hospital Finan- ements, complete the following additional certification:

-I further declare and certify that each of the Hospital Financial Assistance Application requirements set forth in 77 Ill.
-Adm.
-Code 4500.30 are included in Hospital Financial Assistance Applications processed by Electronic and Information Technology.

-Name and Title (CEO or CFO): Douglas D. Welday, Chief Financial Officer

-Swylin DM h Signature: 6-26-23 Date:

-Where the Reporting Hospital utilizes Electronic and Information Technology in the implementation of the Presumptive Eligibility Criteria, complete the following additional certification:

-I further declare and certify that each of the Presumptive Eligibility Criteria requirements set forth in 77 Ill.
-Adm.
-Code 4500.40 are included in Hospital Financial Assistance Applications processed by Electronic and Information Technology.

-Name and Title (CEO or CFO): Douglas D. Welday, Chief Financial Officer myth Bruth Signature: -26-27 Date:
+6. If the Reporting Hospital utilizes Electronic and Information Technology in the implementation of the Hospital Financial Assistance Application requirements, identify such Electronic and Information Technology so used and the source of such Electronic and Information Technology: See attached response 7. lizes Electronic and Information Technology in the implementation of the Presumptive such Electronic and Information Technology so used and the source of such Electronic: As sistance Report and the doc e undersigned declare and certify that I have examined this Hospital Financial uments attached thereto.
+I further declare and certify that this Hospital Financial uments attached thereto are true and complete.
+Na me and Title (CEO or CFO): Douglas D. Welday, Chief Financial Officer Signature: Duralm X Malle Date: 6/26/24 izes Electronic and Information Technology in the implementation of the Hospital Finan- rements, complete the following additional certification: Ad - at each of the Hospital Financial Assistance Application requirements set forth in 77 Ill. in Hospital Financial Assistance Applications processed by Electronic and Information Na me and Title (CEO or CFO): Douglas D. Welday, Chief Financial Officer Signature: 2 waylow Milhh Date: 6-26-24 lizes Electronic and Information Technology in the implementation of the Presumptive following additional certification: Ad that each of the Presumptive Eligibility Criteria requirements set forth in 77 III. in Hospital Financial Assistance Applications processed by Electronic and Information Na me and Title (CEO or CFO): Douglas D. Welday, Chief Financial Officer Signature: Direyton D Millelon Date: 6-26-2024